 The Health Savings Account (HSA) Council is an organization of banks, insurers and technology leaders committed to increasing the adoption velocity of health savings accounts in the United States.
 The HSA Council represents its members before Congress, the White House and U.S. Courts in order to preserve the ability of Americans to pay for healthcare using an HSA.

-Subscribe to the HSA Update: go to the ABA E-Mail Bulletins site and select the HSA Update E-Mail Bulletin.
+Subscribe to HSA Updates: go to the ABA E-Mail Bulletins page and select the Health Savings Accounts E-Mail Bulletin.

 HSA News Highlights

 How will HSA plans be Impacted by the Cadillac Tax?

 The HSA Council and HSA Consulting Services have released a study on the effect of the ACA’s Cadillac Tax on HSA plans and contributions.
 The analysis found that regulatory uncertainty is causing some employers to eliminate payroll contributions to HSAs in order to avoid incurring excise tax liability, even though many HSA-qualified plans will likely avoid the tax for years.
 In order to preserve the availability of HSAs, at a minimum employee contributions need to be excluded from the calculation of the excise tax.
 Read the White Paper